AdeDZY/SplitShards/readme.md

   - partition_name        run name, e.g. cwb-11
   - lamda                 lamda for the clustering. e.g. 0.1
-  - aim                   aimed shard size
+  - aim                   aimed shard size. e.g. avg_size
   - --ref_threshold REF_THRESHOLD, -r REF_THRESHOLD terms with higher probablilty than this in the reference model will be ignored.

   This step will generate kmeans condor jobs in output/{partition_name}/{shardid}/jobs/kmeans.job